weew/url/readme.md

 #### Manipulate segments

-You can also modify URL segments the same way.
+You can modify URL segments in the same manner.

 ```php
 $url->setProtocol('https');